outscale/cluster-api-provider-outscale/docs/develop.md

 ##  Delete cluster

-You can delete your cluster cluster
+You can delete your cluster
 ```
 kubectl delete -f example/cluster-template.yaml
 ```

-## Delète Outscale controller manager
+## Delète Cluster Api Outscale controller manager

 You will delete the outscale controller manager
 ```